 -Most dirt and water-soluble stains, including blood, other body fluids and barium contrast media, can be removed using mild household dish washing liquid-type soaps/detergents (eg “Palmolive”, “Dove” etc) in diluted form in cold water, or warm soapy water.

 -These are best applied by wiping the apron fabric with a cloth or disposable wipe dampened with this aqueous cleaner.
 Clinell wipes are also suitable.

 -For stubborn marks, especially congealed barium contrast medium on a woven surface, the use of a soft scrubbing brush is recommended, using mild detergent liquid.

 -For other proprietary cleaners, including combined cleaning/disinfecting agents, avoid the use of alcohol or alcohol-based agents, especially IPA/ethanol, and harsh caustic- or phosphate-based agents.

 -Quaternary ammonium cleaners/disinfectants (QATS) are recommended, provided they are substantially alcohol-free and made up in dilute water-based forms.
 Follow manufacturer’s instructions for make-up/ dilution.

--In all cases, the fabric surface should be wiped, rinsed with a water- dampened cloth, and then wiped dry.
+-In all cases, the fabric surface should be wiped, rinsed with a water- dampened cloth, and then wiped dry, or aired.